pytorch/serve/docs/server.md

 ## Model Files

-The rest of this topic focus on serving of model files without much discussion on the model files themselves, where they come from, and how they're made.
+The rest of this topic focuses on serving model files without much discussion on the model files themselves, where they come from, and how they're made.
 Long story short: it's a zip archive with the parameters, weights, and metadata that define a model that has been trained already.
 If you want to know more about the model files, take a look at the [model-archiver documentation](../model-archiver/README.md).

 ## Command Line Interface